snap-one/docs-driverworks-fundamentals/source/includes/15_composerpro_interface_into_the_sdk/_7-PROGRAMMING.md

 **Conditionals**
 The use of conditionals in the custom driver is linked with the device variables.
 It is an ”if” statement.
-An ‘if” statement asks a true/false question to the device.
+An “if” statement asks a true/false question to the device.
 Examples of conditionals include:

 - If door is open
 - If after 5:00 PM